Legends of Belariath

 Character Creation

-Allowable Races: Drak Sen (earthly), Cat Person, Centaur, Dark Elf, Duessa, Dwarf, Halfling, High Elf, Sylvan Elf, Minotaur, Nymph, Ogre, The Tribe, Troll, Wolven, Vulpine
+Allowable Races: Drak Sen (earthly), Barbarians, Cat Person, Centaur, Dark Elf, Duessa, Dwarf, Fae (Mauna), Halfling, High Elf, Sithian, Sylvan Elf, Minotaur, Nymph, Ogre, The Tribe, Troll, Wolven, Vulpine

 Qualifying Classes: Mage, Druid, Cleric, Ranger, Shaman